In brief

 A test chip costs almost nothing and saves finished pieces from irreversible finish failures.

-When a lookbook page mentions a gloss sealant, matte finish, buffed surface, or resin dome, use this guide to choose the right product and application method for your clay line.
+When the target look needs gloss, matte, a buffed surface, or a resin dome, choose the product and application method from your clay line and a same-stack test chip.

-Do not treat any finish description on a lookbook page as automatically waterproof, permanent, or right for every clay line.
-The lookbook describes the target look.
-This guide helps you get there with a product that actually works on your material.
+Do not treat a finish description as automatically waterproof, permanent, or right for every clay line.
+The reference gives you the target look.
+Your test chip tells you whether the product works on your material.